luisandrespineda/pandas-challenge/README.md

 This repository will be used to turn in the module 4: pandas challenge homework.

-Both the code and written report files can be found in the /PyCitySchools.
+Both the code and written report files can be found in the /PyCitySchools directory.
+The code for the homework is named PyCitySchools_starter.ipynb and the written report is under writtenreport.txt

 For this challenge we were provided with a district-wide standardized test results, which includes every students math and reading scores.
 The given files was aggregated into one data set in which each individual row provided the individual student's id, name, gender, grade, school attended, math score, reading score, and their school's ID, type, size, and budget.